 Who is the WFDRC for?

-The DRC is for people who want to learn, join in with others in the community and go forward with confidence and pride.
-The Centre aims to assist disabled people to develop themselves and make the most of their lives.
+The Centre is for disabled adults who want to learn, join in with others in the community and go forward with confidence and pride.
+The Centre aims to support disabled people to develop themselves and make the most of their lives.